joyco-studio/Dev-Challenge/README.md

 - ♻️ **ISR (Incremental Static Regeneration)**
 - 🌐 **Basehub integration** for dynamic content
-- 🧩 **Form** with validation and custom error handling:
+- 🧩 **Form**:
-  - Name (no numbers, max 50 chars)
+  - Full implementation
+  - Schema-based validation (we left a schema ready to use)
-  - Country (dropdown with preset list)
+  - Proper error handling with clear feedback
-  - Email (valid format)
-  - Store entries in Basehub

 > ✍️ We already left the form schema and submission endpoint ready to plug in — no need to overthink the backend.
 Just wire it up and style it your way.

 - 🔍 **Pixel-perfect** design match
 - 📱 **Responsive layouts** for mobile, tablet, and desktop
-  (fixed font sizes per breakpoint)
 - 🖼️ **Retina-ready images** (2x)
 - 🎭 **Custom interactions or animations**
   (Framer Motion, GSAP — up to you)